This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 Create an IBM Cloud Pak for Data project

-Select Analytics project and click Next.
+Select the Analytics project radio button and click the Next button.

 Select Create an empty project.